the-neutron-foundation/neutron-language/docs/source/index.rst

 Syntax Highlighting
 ^^^^^^^^^^^^^^^^^^^
-Ther iscurrently a syntax highlighting pack for atom `here <https://atom.io/packages/language-neutron>`_.
+There is currently a syntax highlighting pack for atom `here <https://atom.io/packages/language-neutron>`_.

 Indices and tables
 ^^^^^^^^^^^^^^^^^^